jfcross4/advanced_stats/hibbs.md

 # The Data

-A political science named Douglas Hibbs created the "bread and peace" model for forecasting elections based initially on only economic conditions (and later with a correction for wartime).
+A political scientist named Douglas Hibbs created the "bread and peace" model for forecasting elections based on only economic conditions (and later added a correction for wartime).

 Let's read in some data on presidential elections and the economy and take a look: